Best Winter Hiking Trails near Sutton

 snow trees round top trail sutton

-One of our favorite areas to do some winter hiking is the Sutton region of the beautiful Eastern Townships, roughly 90 minutes from Montreal.
-Though Sutton is primarily known for its downhill skiing resort, there are several great winter hiking trails in the Parc d’Environnement Naturel de Sutton (P.E.N.S), including the famous Round Top trail.
-Below we present our guide to some of the best winter hiking trails in the Sutton area, focusing on those that we believe best maximize the effort-to-reward ratio.
+One of our favorite areas to do some winter hiking is the Sutton region of the beautiful Eastern Townships, an area easily reached from Montreal as a day trip.
+Though Sutton is primarily known for its downhill skiing resort, there are several great winter hiking trails in the Parc d’Environnement Naturel de Sutton (PENS), including its popular Round Top trail.
+To help you get the best out of your time here, we put together this guide on the Best Winter Hiking Trails near Sutton that focuses on those that we believe best maximize the effort-to-reward ratio.

-Disclosure: This page (Best Winter hiking trails near Sutton (Eastern Townships)) may contain product affiliate links.
+Disclosure: This page (Best Winter hiking trails near Sutton) may contain product affiliate links.
 At no additional cost to you, we may receive a commission for purchases made through these links.
-We only recommend products or services we personally believe in.
 More details can be found on our disclosure and policies page.

 You might also be interested in these pages: